Hematopoietic Cell Transplantation for Hodgkin's Disease

 Allogeneic bone marrow transplant refers to the use of functional hematopoietic stem cells from a healthy donor to restore bone marrow function following HDC.
 For patients with marrow-based malignancies, the use of allogeneic stem cells offers the advantage of lack of tumor cell contamination.
 Furthermore, allogeneic stem cells may be associated with a beneficial graft versus tumor effect.

 Tandem (sequential) transplant protocols utilize a cycle of HDC with ASCT followed in approximately 6 months by a second cycle of HDC and/or TBI with another ASCT.
 This is done in an attempt to obtain greater and extended response rates.
 To date, there have been no definitive studies showing that tandem transplants improve response rates, event-free survival (EFS) or overall survival (OS) more than single transplants for patients with HD.
-Therefore, tandem transplant protocols are considered experimental and investigational.
+Therefore, tandem transplant protocols are considered experimental, investigational, or unproven.

 In a clinical trial, Papadoupoulos and coleagues (2005) assessed the effectiveness of a novel regimen of tandem HDC (THDC) with autologous stem cell transplantation in the treatment of patients with poor risk lymphoma.
 A total of 41 patients (median age of 40 years, range of 15 to 68 years) with poor risk non-Hodgkin's lymphoma and HD were enrolled.
 Tandem HDC consisted of melphalan (180 mg/m2) and escalating dose mitoxantrone (30 to 50 mg/m2) (MMt) for the first conditioning regimen, and thiotepa (500 mg/m2), carboplatin (800 mg/m2), and escalating dose etoposide phosphate (400 to 850 mg/m2), (ETCb) as the second regimen.
 In all, 31 patients (76 %) completed both transplants, with a median time between transplants of 55 days (range of 26 to 120 days).
 The maximum tolerated dose was determined as 40 mg/m2 for mitoxantrone and 550 mg/m2 for etoposide phosphate.
 The overall toxic death rate was 12 %.
 Following HDC, 10 of 24 evaluable patients (42 %) were in complete remission.
 The 2-year OS and EFS is 67 % (95 % confidence interval (CI): 52 % to 81 %) and 45 %, (95 % CI: 29 % to 61 %) for the 41 patients enrolled; and 69 % (95 % CI: 525 % to 586 %) and 48 % (95 % CI: 30 % to 67 %) for the 31 patients completing both transplants.
 This THDC regimen is feasible but with notable toxicity in heavily pre-treated patients; its role in the current treatment of high-risk lymphoma remains to be determined.